Table of Contents

 PostgreSQL/TimescaleDB

-PostgreSQL replication slave requires at least one primary node.
+PostgreSQL replication replica requires at least one primary node.
 The following must be true for the primary:

 - At least one primary under the same cluster ID.